Neil Goodman: Outdoor public sculpture and gallery work (2000– )

 In his exhibitions of the 2010s, Goodman continued to pare down motifs inspired by industrial, geometric, and natural forms in freestanding, floor and wall pieces that retain their varied, organic surfaces.
 His vertical, roughly human-sized, freestanding "Columns" (2015–7) repeat, invert, and conjoin basic "U" shapes with blade-like forms in bronze, creating a linear, rhythmic interplay that implies both anthropomorphic and anthropological references (e.g., Cabal and Twist).
 Robin Dluzen suggests that the light networks of intersecting lines in pieces such as Turn reflect the rowed vineyards of California, Goodman's new home.
-The New Art Examiner describes the contemplation of this work from various angles as a hall-of-mirrors-like multiplicity conveying "a new minimalist strangeness."

 A second, horizontal series employs shard-like, trapezoidal forms of greater mass with rectangular "windows" or openings that maximize the synergy of positive and negative spaces, and like earlier work, offer shifting perspectives on their surroundings (e.g., Twilight I and Twilight II).
 Presented as pedestal pieces in gallery shows, these works doubled as studies for the monumental outdoor bronze sculptures Night and Day (2019, commissioned by the Brauer Museum for Valparaiso University) and Rudder (2017, Museum of Outdoor Arts).
 Margaret Hawkins and other writers describe these later outdoor works as less about substance than about their voids—"yawning, crooked windows" that frame views and allude to spiritual questions, such as the relationship between being and non-being.

+In his exhibition "Through a Different Lens" (2022), Goodman presented two bronze sculpture series that continued to bear the influence of the California landscape: small "window" or "lens" works designed to be looked through and a series he described as "gateways."
+These taller, elongated works (e.g., Crown, 2018–21), suggested both anthropomorphic forms and topographic views of the coast when viewed frontally.

 Writing

-In his later career, Goodman has also turned to art writing.
-He has contributed reviews, essays and interviews to the New Art Examiner, on the Confederate Mound at Chicago's Oak Woods Cemetery and artists including Rembrandt, Kehinde Wiley, Adam Silverman, and Richard Rezac, as well as a memorial to the late Chicago art dealer, Paul Klein.
+In his later career, Goodman has also turned to art writing, contributing reviews, essays and interviews to the New Art Examiner.
+His subjects have included the Confederate Mound at Chicago's Oak Woods Cemetery, artists including John Henry, Richard Hunt, Martin Puryear, Rembrandt, Richard Rezac, Richard Serra, Peter Shelton, Adam Silverman and Kehinde Wiley, and a memorial to the late Chicago art dealer, Paul Klein.
 He also wrote the introductory essay for the book, Contemporary Sculptors of Chicago (2020), and an essay for the catalog Night and Day, for his commission at Valparaiso University (2020).

 Recognition and collections

 In addition to aforementioned works, Goodman has been awarded public commissions by the City of Chicago (Chicago Public Library, 1995; Martin Luther King Gateway Renovation, 1996; Geography Earth, 2002, Burnham Park Children's Garden), UBS Warburg Tower (2002), Greater Hartford Arts Council/Lincoln Financial (Frontier Life, 2009, Hartford, Connecticut), the Munster (Indiana) Public Art Committee (Prairie Passage, 2009, with Terry Karpowicz), and Indiana University Northwest (Tapestry, 2011).

-His work belongs to the public art collections of the Brauer Museum of Art, Illinois State Museum, Indiana State Museum, Madden Museum of Art, Museum of Outdoor Arts, and Rockford Museum of Art, as well as many corporate and private collections.
+His work belongs to the public art collections of the Brauer Museum of Art, Illinois State Museum, Indiana State Museum, Madden Museum of Art, Museum of Outdoor Arts, Nathan Manilow Sculpture Park (Governors State University), Racine Art Museum and Rockford Museum of Art, as well as many corporate and private collections.